Natural dog Cushing’s disease treatments are easy to use and often very successful.

 In addition, your vet might also perform an ultrasound to look for a tumor on the adrenal gland.

-Some veterinarians perform less testing and treat by symptoms and a physical exam.
+Some veterinarians perform less testing and treat by observing symptoms.

 Many holistic vets recommend trying something natural as a first round of treatment.